-University: Royal Holloway, University of London
+University: University of Oxford

 Tax work for private clients typically involves advising ultra-high net worth individuals, families and financial institutions on managing their assets in a tax-efficient way.
 There is often an international element, while work may also involve complex trusts, wills, succession planning and immigration matters.

 Finding a job you truly enjoy is one of life’s greatest pleasures.
 Having studied theology at university, Sarah Wray’s interest in private client law stemmed from the equity module she completed during her Graduate Diploma in Law and the private client elective on the Legal Practice Course (LPC).
 “I loved these modules so naturally looked for firms specialising in private client, which is how I found Charles Russell Speechlys (CRS),” Sarah explains.

 With a year between finishing the LPC and starting her training contract, Sarah worked as a paralegal in the firm’s private client team where her love for this type of work grew even more – “I knew this area of law was my natural home,” she says.

 But what drew Sarah to the profession to begin with?
 “I hate public speaking so that ruled out becoming a barrister pretty quickly,” she laughs.
 “I was drawn more to the idea of being a solicitor, working in a team, having that support and scope for collaboration.”
 It was also the opportunity to have “direct contact with the clients and to build long-lasting relationships” that made the decision an easy one for Sarah.